Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Cost High Low – Med

-What Nexus also identified for the material were some key properties for LEDs.
+What SCH also identified for the material were some key properties for LEDs.

 • The Water Vapor Transmission Rate (WVTR) is superior to Parylene so the coating is far more waterproof for the LEDs